Fuller Brush Company: CPAC subsidiary

 In June 1994, Fuller, once again known as Fuller Brush Company, was acquired by CPAC Inc., a Leicester, New York-based manufacturer of photographic chemicals; CPAC took on the "heavy debt burden" accumulated while the company was private and whose annual sales, increasingly focused on chemicals, had shrunk to $24 million.

 2007

 In 2007, CPAC Inc. was acquired by Buckingham Capital Partners in a leveraged buyout.
-In February, 2012, Fuller Brush Company filed for Chapter 11 bankruptcy.
+On February 21, 2012, Fuller Brush Company filed for Chapter 11 bankruptcy; it had 180 employees at that time.
 In December, 2012, Victory Park Capital and CEO, David Sabin, bought the company out of its Chapter 11 bankruptcy.
-The headquarters were moved from Great Bend, Kansas to Napa, California.
+The headquarters were moved from Great Bend, Kansas, to Napa, California.

 2018 to present

-In January 2018, Galaxy Brush of Lakewood, New Jersey, purchased the name of Fuller Brush, including all trademarks and patents.
+In January 2018, Galaxy Brush of Lakewood, New Jersey purchased the name of Fuller Brush, including all trademarks and patents.
 Galaxy Brush, now doing business as Fuller Brush, also acquired the name brand and trademarks of Stanley Home Products.
-Galaxy Brush has since returned Fuller Brush and Stanley Home Products manufacturing back to their respective roots in Great Bend, Kansas where many of the original products were made.
+Galaxy Brush has since returned Fuller Brush and Stanley Home Products manufacturing back to their respective roots in Great Bend, Kansas, where many of the original products were made.